eagle-io/docs/source/topics/nodes/parameter/index.rst

     .. image:: parameter_rating.jpg

-Ratings can be imported and exported using the fixed :ref:`rating CSV <ratings-format-csv>` format.
+Ratings can be imported and exported using the fixed :ref:`ratings CSV <ratings-format-csv>` format.

 .. note::